 One of the benefits of DGBL is that it can provide a safe and controlled environment for learners to practice without fearing real-world repercussions (Bolstad & McDowall, 2019).
 This method promises to bridge a gap in medical education by encouraging students to learn from errors and view them as part of cognitive growth (Reilly et al., 2013; Singh et al., 2017) and promote a culture where mistakes are embraced as opportunities for development (Milwood, 2014).
 Mitigating the fear of errors also reduces stress (Hewitt & Stubbs, 2017) and creates a more productive learning experience (Slussareff et al., 2016).
 The potential benefits of DGBL align with guidelines to improve diagnostic training from World Health Organization (Cresswell et al., 2013) and the US National Academies of Sciences, Engineering, and Medicine, (2015).

 Improving the diagnostic process is not just possible but essential.
 It is a moral, professional, and public health imperative (Cresswell et al., 2013; National Academies of Sciences, Engineering, and Medicine, 2015).
 By addressing key gaps in medical education, including curriculum deficiencies, time constraints, and the fear of making mistakes, DGBL may offer a promising solution to improving diagnostic training.
-By integrating realistic and contextually relevant simulations, Contra-Indication can enhance diagnostic accuracy while helping students develop the confidence and resilience required for high-pressure clinical environments.
+By integrating realistic and contextually relevant simulations, Contra-Indication mightenhance diagnostic accuracy while helping students develop the confidence and resilience required for high-pressure clinical environments.
 However, further investigation is needed to understand the impact and effectiveness of DGBL in these areas.

 2. Games